VOX SUPREME: Production

 The transformers of the Defiants being assembled have light-coloured tops.
 Unpainted metal shrouds did not appear until 1968, the Vox Sound Equipment Ltd period.
 So the pic. is presumably from June of that year.

 Examination of dated components inside surviving amps will probably help reveal more about the production process.
-Some of the main lines have been set out on this page, and there are comments too on the blog.
+Some of the main lines have been set out on this page, and there are comments too on the blog pages.